jhthompson/bg-hoard/nx-notes.md

 - linting, schematics (ex. run this generator, and it will make all code changes necessary when making a new app)

 - libraries are the main unit of work in nx repos
   - granularity is at library level
   - code boundary is at library level

 - workspace.json === angular.json
   - nx.json: tags, manual dependencies

 - global tsconfig & project level tsconfig
   - project level ones extend the global tsconfig (same for jest)

 - `npx create-nx-workspace [workspace-name]`
 - workspace name sets three things:
   - something...?
   - directory
-  - path alias '@my-org'
+  - npm path alias `@my-org`

 ## Plugins
 - provided by nrwl or 3rd party community members
-- `nx list` shows all availabl
+- `nx list` shows all available plugins
 - `yarn add [plugin]`
   - ex. `yarn add @nrwl/nest`